 Why does typography matter?

 So what is so different between typography in print and its web counterpart?
-First of all, the medium is completely different.
+First of all, the medium is entirely different.
 While printed materials always have fixed dimensions and are static, the web is a highly dynamic and fluid medium with a wide variety of different sizes, resolutions, and other technological limitations and conditions.
-In print, there’s external lighting, while digital displays rely on internal backlight which is different from screen to screen.
+In print, there’s external lighting, while digital displays rely on the internal backlight, which is different from screen to screen.
 Printed materials use ink dots to create a picture, while web screens are made of pixels.
 The differences go on and on.
-Most importantly, web typography should be flexible and readable on a variety of different screen sizes and resolutions.
-In this article we will go through the four most important values of web typography:
+Most importantly, web typography should be flexible and readable on various screen sizes and resolutions.
+In this article, we will go through the four most important values of web typography:

 Typography delivers the message

-In face-to-face communication, feedback is instant, and the experience is interactive, which makes it the most advanced and effective method of communication.
-With text, there’s no two-way feedback, and we’re left only with symbols and letters – a visual representation of language.
-In this simple way of communication, typography and content need to work together to form our impression and emotion.
-By manipulating different properties in typography we can affect how it delivers a given message.
+In face-to-face communication, feedback is instant, and the experience is interactive, making it the most advanced and effective method of communication.
+There’s no two-way feedback with text, and we’re left only with symbols and letters – a visual representation of language.
+In this simple way of communication, typography and content need to work together to form our impressions and emotion.
+By manipulating different properties in typography, we can affect how it delivers a given message.

-We should think of a text as a complex and dynamic shape that creates tension and builds contrast with the surrounding elements and background.
-Depending on how we want to present information, we can decrease or increase contrast to control how it affects the final tone of voice.
+We should think of a text as a complex and dynamic shape that creates tension and contrasts with the surrounding elements and background.
+Depending on how we want to present information, we can decrease or increase contrast to control its final tone of voice.
 Creating contrast helps us build a hierarchy between different typographic elements, which lets us control the message we deliver to the end-user.
-We can manipulate four different properties of type to create contrast – size, color, shape, and placement of typographic elements.
+We can manipulate four different type properties to create contrast – size, colour, shape, and placement of typographic elements.

 It enriches the content

 The presentation itself can be a deciding factor in how we interpret the content.
 The message becomes more interesting if shown appropriately.
-Just like in the real world, a lot of different factors can influence how we interpret certain information.
-In a world of typography and design, we can manipulate the type’s dimensions, weight, width, height, and other properties.
+Like in the real world, many different factors can influence how we interpret certain information.
+For example, in a world of typography and design, we can manipulate the type’s dimensions, weight, width, height, and other properties.

 In that matter, some typefaces are more formal, while some are playful and almost childlike.
-More organic shapes usually make non-formal fonts and straight lines with delicately made curves make for elegant formal ones.
+More organic shapes usually make non-formal fonts, and straight lines with delicately made curves make elegant formal ones.

 Imagine for a moment you have to show dull statistics or numbers interestingly, and you choose a playful font usually found on happy birthday cards.
-Even though this approach may obscure the data or the message you want to deliver, it would be entertaining from the visual aspect.
-The truth lies somewhere in the middle, and choosing between the right form and function is an essential aspect of good ddesign.
+Even though this approach may obscure the data or the message you want to deliver, it would be entertaining visually.
+The truth lies somewhere in the middle, and choosing between the proper form and function is essential for good design.

 Building visual consistency

 All information respects some level of the hierarchy.
-For example, when communicating with someone in person we can accentuate words or phrases or simply note what’s important and what’s not.
-In the written word we don’t have that luxury, so we have to use different rules to get the same effect.
-In design, we establish a hierarchy by using different sizes, colours, placement, and finally, the type.
+For example, when communicating with someone in person, we can accentuate words or phrases or note what’s important and what’s not.
+Unfortunately, we don’t have that luxury in the written word, so we must use different rules to get the same effect.
+In design, we establish a hierarchy by using different sizes, colours, placement, and types.

 By consistently applying the same rules for typography on a website, we connect different pages into a single unit, thus creating unity.
-This is an especially useful method for creating brand consistency for a vast range of devices and screen sizes.
+This is a beneficial method for creating brand consistency for a vast range of devices and screen sizes.

 We tend to remember typography more than complicated symbols, which is why you probably can’t easily forget Coca Cola’s logo.
 This is a two-edged sword because people will always judge your product based on the font you choose.
 Allegedly no one likes comic sans, and too many non-designers use that particular typeface in presentations and other media.
 It is an example of how one font choice can shape the image of a product and influence our opinion.
-With well-chosen fonts, the mechanism is the same, but the emotions and opinions we create are rather positive.
-Based on typography we are using, people will associate certain emotions with our product, which can help us build recognition and enforce loyalty in our brand.
+The mechanism is the same with well-chosen fonts, but the emotions and views we create are somewhat optimistic.
+Based on the typography we are using, people will associate certain feelings with our product, which can help us build recognition and enforce loyalty to our brand.